-RV Park & Campground Business
+RV Park & Campground Business - Small Business Snapshot Reports - SBDCNet

-Learn about trends affecting the RV Park and Campground industry and find more information on opening your own RV Parks and Campgrounds business.
+Learn about the RV Park and Campground Industry and find more information on how to open your own RV Park and Campground business.
 Don’t forget you can receive free or low-cost training and free professional business advice, from your local Small Business Development Center!

-View our related business reports here: Bed and Breakfast Business and Travel & Tourism Industry Research.
+View our related business reports here: Bed & Breakfast Business, Recreation & Leisure Industry Resources, Travel & Tourism Industry Resources

-Get a free RV Parks and Campgrounds business plan template on our Business Plans page.
+Get a RV Park and Campground business plan template on our Business Plans page.

-RV Parks and Campgrounds Industry COVID-19 Resources
+RV Parks and Campgrounds Industry Forecast

-In response to the global COVID-19 pandemic, shelter-in-place orders and physical distancing measures have affected many businesses.
-Here is a look at the impact to the campgrounds and RV parks industry.

-During the beginning stages of the COVID-19 pandemic, campgrounds and RV parks that rely on national park visitors for revenue were at a loss when the National Park Service issued park closures nationwide.
-However, it is projected that the decrease in outdoor activity will be short-lived as frequent campers and non-campers express interest in camping once restrictions are lifted, according to the 2020 North American Camping Report by KOA.
-In fact, the pandemic has led many people to participate more in outdoor recreation than before, leading to surge in camping among other outdoor activities.
-Moreover, RV camping may be considered the safest form of travel compared to other accommodations such as hotels.
-Indeed, COVID-19 is causing a boom of sorts in the RV industry with RV shipments up 54% in July over 2019.
+RV parks and campgrounds are experiencing sustained momentum, fueled by rising RV ownership across generations, a growing interest in outdoor travel, and the steady introduction of new technologies.
+The most recent economic impact report from the Outdoor Hospitality Industry organization shows that the industry generated $1.2 trillion in economic output and supports 5 million jobs nationwide.
+Within that, RVing and camping alone account for $140 billion in economic activity, supporting 680,000 jobs.
+With continued investment in digital tools, artificial intelligence (AI), automation, and guest‑experience enhancements, these figures are expected to climb even higher in the coming years.

+Despite this strong economic performance, the RV park and campground industry is navigating challenges brought on by rising interest rates, increased competition, and seasonal dips in activity.
+Even so, consumer demand for travel is at an all‑time high, providing a powerful counterbalance that continues to drive industry growth.
+Moreover, many consumers are not just seeking a place to park but a sense of community.
+This has prompted parks to expand amenities such as social events, food trucks, recreational rentals, pet‑friendly features, and shared gathering spaces.
+Looking ahead, these shifts represent not only challenges but also significant opportunities for parks that are ready to innovate and meet the expectations of today’s travelers and campers.

-Here are additional COVID-19 business resources specific to this industry:
+Here are some additional business resources specific to the industry:

-- RV Industry Association COVID-19 Resources
+- RV Industry Association – Members’ Guide To RV Industry Association Resources

-- COVID-19 Resources for the Outdoor Industry
+- Outdoor Industry Association – Research Archive

-- Outdoor Recreation Industry and Coronavirus
+- Outdoor Hospitality Industry – Resources

-- Coronavirus: What You Can Do to Protect Yourself, Your Employees and Campers

 RV Parks and Campgrounds Industry Overview & Trends